 Train Rides and Railroad Adventures for Kids in the Bay Area and Northern California

-It's hard to resist the romantic notion of riding the rails in a car pulled by an old-fashioned steam locomotive.
+It's hard to resist the romantic notion of riding the rails in a train car pulled by an old-fashioned steam locomotive.
 It's something that captivates most kids — and many adults, too.
-Fortunately for railroad-obsessed kids and their parents, we have plenty of opportunities to take a real train ride in the San Francisco Bay Area and Northern California, even if it is on a working scale-model!
-Many of these train rides are a short distance away, and some are great excuses for a day trip or weekend getaway.
-All of them are a lot of fun!
-Whether it's a miniature scale railroad or the full-size real deal, the sights and sounds of a train ride are unforgettable.
+Fortunately for railroad-obsessed kids and their parents, we have plenty of opportunities to take a real train ride in the San Francisco Bay Area and Northern California, on both working scale models and real, full-sized trains.

 This scale railroad in the town of Sonoma has been delighting families since 1958.
 In addition to the train, pulled by scale steam and diesel engines, there's a petting zoo, miniature Western town, kid-size carnival rides, snack bar, and gift shop.
 Read more about TrainTown.
 20264 Broadway, Sonoma CA 95476, www.traintown.com